dhurlburtusa/shortcuts/seo/seo-notes.md

 One of the best ways to optimize a page's rankings is to ensure that the keywords you want to rank for are prominently used in titles, text, and metadata.

+## Factors that may Affect Search Ranks

+* Better PageSpeed score.